dragomirdev/quantumsoilsolutions/README.md

 SOM is a key indicator of soil fertility and its quality which will help in decision making process for scientific fertilisation of agricultural land.

+Also, it will provide satellite image analysis to predict crop conditions and yields.
+This will help the agriculural sector to increase productivity and reduce overall costs of food production.

 # Why

 Why is this project important?